nmcl/C--SIM/README_FIRST/README.md

 These  flags  (actually  cpp  defines)  govern  parts  of  the compilation of  C++SIM.
 You may set  -DDEBUG.
-Setting  -DNO_INLINES causes all of the inline  code in C++SIM to be non-inlined (i.e., real functions  are  generated  and called),  This  option  is  useful  for debugging purposes.
+Setting  -DNO_INLINES causes all of the inline  code in C++SIM to be non-inlined (i.e., real functions  are  generated  and called).
+This  option  is  useful  for debugging purposes.

 9) Additional compilation flags for optimisation and/or debugging []